deathbywedgie/xbar_LogicHub/README.md

 * configobj
 * dataclasses-json
 * psutil
-* json2html
-* selenium (only required if you want URL & HTML screenshot actions to work)

 Note: since these packages must be installed for whatever installation of Python3 resolves from /usr/local/bin/python3, you may run into errors when just